 I think this would still be a good dish if you want to use skinless/boneless chicken breasts or thighs.
 You won’t get the lovely crisp skin or flavour for the bones, but the generous sauce will ensure that they don’t dry out.

-- 3 lbs. bone-in/skin-on chicken pieces (breasts, thighs, legs or drumsticks or combination)
+- 3 lbs. bone-in/skin-on chicken breasts or thighs, legs or drumsticks or combination

 - Salt and freshly ground pepper

 - 5 oz. pancetta diced

 - 1 28 oz. can whole plum tomatoes

 - 1 large sprig of basil plus more chopped basil for serving